SidSong01/Car-ND-Extented-Kalman-Filter-Project/README.md

 Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.

-1. mkdir build
+---
+## Basic Build Instructions

+1. Clone this repo.
-2. cd build
+2. Make a build directory: `mkdir build && cd build`
-3. cmake ..
+3. Compile: `cmake .. && make`
-4. make
-5. ./ExtendedKF
+   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
+4. Run it: `./ExtendedKF `

-Tips for setting up your environment can be found in the classroom lesson for this project.
+## Tips for setting up your environment can be found in the classroom lesson for this project.

 Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h